-Measure Calculation Algorithms for Numerator
+Measure Calculation Algorithms; Determining Depression Index and Calculation of Numerator

 This measure is calculated by submitting a visit level file for the eligible patients.
 Each record in the file represents a contact with the patient and PHQ-9 or PHQ-9M score associated with this contact.
-Data files are submitted to a HIPAA
+Data files are submitted to a HIPAA secure data portal.
+Programming within the data portal determines the starting point (index visit) and then calculates based on dates if a six month +/- 60 days PHQ-9 or PHQ-9M was obtained and the resulting score.